 I’d like to offer a few counter-arguments to expand the conversation.

 Let’s start with the ticket price.
 The typical ticket to attend one of these is $150-350 per couple, right?
 Maybe more.
 At that price, we know that at least half of our parent community will have to pass – even if they don’t admit that’s the reason.

 How about our wonderful volunteers?
 They want to help.
 They’re engaged with the school.
 There’s no doubting their loyalty, their tenacity.
 But to many, we are saying: “Sure, please help organize this fancy party that you may not be able, or willing, to afford to attend.”
 Yuck!

 And how about our faculty?
 At many schools, teachers are expected to donate their time and talents to be (read carefully) “auctioned off”.
 How humiliating.
 And when our teachers are pressed to attend these shindigs, they sometimes find themselves in an awkward, unplanned “conference” with parents, drinks in hand!
 Ah, no.

 You see where I’m going with this?
-I’ll say it again, inside my patented “block with a black line next to it.”
+I’ll say it again:

 A school auction is not the surefire community builder that many advocates sell it as.
 It just isn’t.

 Okay, hmm.
 So even if our school gala/auctions aren’t really building community, they must always be great fundraisers.
 Right?

 Argument #2.
 We need to have our yearly school gala auction because there is no other viable fundraising alternative.

 Or, in other words, “Not having a school auction is leaving money on the table, Barbara!”